Travel Guide: Prague

 Prague is the medieval capital city of the Czech Republic; a country right in the centre of Europe and the setting off point into the east.
 The landlocked country shares a border with Germany, Poland, Slovakia and Austria.

-As for the city itself, it can be divided into 2 sides, east and west.
+As for the city itself, it splits into 2 sides, east and west.
 Both ends are split between the Vltava River which runs through the centre of the city.
 Prague as a whole is quite compact with all the city’s highlights being within a comfortable walking distance of each other.

 [To be updated following COVID-19]